JohannesWiesner/tcy/README.md

 - `language` (python, R)
 - `bug_flag` (can be 'linux' or 'windows')

 2.)
-After adding the information for the new package, you can run `get_yml_from_csv.py` to create an updated version of `environment.yml`. `get_yml_from_csv.py` simply parses the information in `csp_packages.tsv` in order to not have to do this tedious work yourself.
+After adding the information for the new package, you can run `tcy.py` to create an updated version of `environment.yml`. `tcy.py` simply parses the information in `packages.tsv` in order to not have to do this tedious work yourself.

 3.)
 Push your changes